Hurricane Prep for Your Pup

-I live in the Tampa area of Florida, and last August, Hurricane Irma was a category five storm barreling straight toward my city.
+I live in the Tampa area of Florida, and several years ago, in August, Hurricane Irma was a category five storm barreling straight toward my city.
 The whole city was in a state of panic.
 The families who lived along the coast headed inland or traveled north, mandatory evacuations and shelters were set up, and pets could feel the anxious energy in the air.
 Even more troubling — there were not nearly enough shelters that accepted pets.

 Thankfully for my city (but woefully for others), the hurricane took a sudden turn and my city was not directly hit.
 However, it was clear that we needed an evacuation plan and ways keep pets calm.